wmeints/azuremeetup-machinelearning/challenge-1/README.md

 data scientist for a local real estate agency.

-It is your job to come up with a model that will predict the price that a house will sell for in the King County in Washington USA.
+It is your job to come up with a model that will predict the price that a house will sell for in King County, Washington USA.
 The agency wants to use this model in their internal system to come up with the perfect price for each home they put on the market.